gatemezing/posb/README.md

   - Benchmark queries under /bench/queries
   - Benchmark scripts under /bench/bencher for the sample scripts used for the benchmark
   - Benchmark results under /bench/results
+  - Benchmark output with CSV files in /benchoutput
   - Scripts used for bulk loading under /script